Quantum transient heat transport in the hyper-parametric oscillator: Equation of motion in semi-classical approximation

 where phase difference $\theta \coloneqq \phi_{a} - \phi_{b}$.
-For pure SFWM, the equations above match exactly with Kuramoto equation implying the synchronization and possible phase matching.
-Synchronization occurs when $(2r^{2}-n) = 0$ in the presence of SFWM whereas for XPM we do not obtain any synchronization.
+For pure TPH, the equations above match exactly with Kuramoto equation implying synchronization and possible phase matching.
+Synchronization occurs when $(2r^{2}-n) = 0$ in the presence of TPH whereas for XPM we do not obtain any synchronization.
 As phase difference is locked by synchronization, it is possible to find the value $\theta$ from Eq.~\eqref{eq:semi-classical amplitude}, and hence the amplitude evolves according to

 To obtain a stationary solution, $2r^{2} = n$, the phase difference must be $\theta = m\pi/2, m \in \mathcal{Z}$.